iotlabtpe/iotlab_workshop/docs/lab2-jitp-with-gg.md

 3. type [aws configure](https://docs.aws.amazon.com/cli/latest/userguide/acli-chap-configure.html) on the console to configure your aws cli

-make sure when your aws creadentials and configure are prperly set
+make sure when your aws creadentials and configure are properly set

 ```
 ubuntu@ip-172-31-20-239:~$ cat ~/.aws/credentials